#SaferInternet4EU Awards - extended deadline

 *For the purposes of this competition, best practices are taken to include initiatives, resources, tools, solutions or similar.

-The first stage of the competition closes on 15 May 2018, at which point applications will be reviewed by a jury formed of EU experts in the field of Better Internet for Kids (BIK) and cyber hygiene.
-In a second stage of the competition, three finalists in each category will be invited to create an audio-visual (AV) material (max 1 minute) in English, pitching their best practice, which will then be part of a #SaferInternet4EU Awards promotion video, featuring all finalists.
+The first stage of the competition closes on 25 May 2018, at which point applications will be reviewed by a jury formed of EU experts in the field of Better Internet for Kids (BIK) and cyber hygiene.
+In a second stage of the competition, up to three finalists in each category will be invited to create an audio-visual (AV) material (max 1 minute) in English, pitching their best practice, which will then be part of a #SaferInternet4EU Awards promotion video, featuring all finalists.
 Video materials will also be the basis for an additional award in the competition, namely a public vote award, the voting for which will take place on the Better Internet for Kids (BIK) portal from late September 2018 to late October 2018.

 Finalists will be invited to an awards ceremony at the Safer Internet Forum (SIF) in Brussels in November 2018, at which point one winner in each category will be awarded along with one further public vote award.